houtan-ghaffari/bird-frontends/README.md

 * `--vanw`: The number of DataLoader workers for the validation set.
 If you have enough CPUs, 16 is a good choice.
 * `--tenw`: The number of DataLoader workers for the test set.
 If you have enough CPUs, 16 is a good choice.

 The names for saving the models, logs, and plots are automatically and uniquely generated at each run.
+The state with highest macro averaged f1-score on the validation set will be saved.
 ## How the code is structured
 The names of the files are self-explanatory, so I make it brief.
 * The data loading and processing is in `datautils\datapipe.py`.